 But in spite of their military feats, not much is known about the Hittite culture – a distinct civilization in Anatolia that possibly provides some of the earlier glimpses of the Indo-European language set (via cuneiform texts).
 And like many of the contemporary factions of the Near East and the Mediterranean, the influence and dynamism of the Hittites were snuffed out by the mysterious Late Bronze Age collapse – which in turn led to the emergence of smaller Neo-Hittite states that were soon conquered by ascending Assyrians.

-Beyond shrouded cultures and mysterious endings, in this article we aim to cover the martial scope of the rising Hittite Empire that held sway over most of ancient Anatolia, fueled by both its administrative competency and military effectiveness.
+Beyond shrouded cultures and mysterious endings, in this article, we aim to cover the martial scope of the rising Hittite Empire that held sway over most of ancient Anatolia, fueled by both its administrative competency and military effectiveness.
 So without further ado, let us take a gander at ten fascinating things you should know about the ancient Hittite warriors.

-1) The Warrior King –
+1) The Warrior King of Hittites –

 Like in many contemporary late Bronze Age and subsequent Iron Age factions, the Hittite king was perceived as the supreme commander of his army.
 And beyond just the power of control over the military, the very scope of kingship was epitomized by the king’s ability to physically lead his armies into battle.
 In essence, a Hittite king was expected to prove his worth in military encounters, and on occasions even engage in hand-to-hand combat with the enemy.
 Considering the expectation of such feats, the ruler was given military training from a very young age.
-There are also accounts of how the crown princes were given actual command of battalions in their teenager years, with one particular example pertaining to future king Tudhaliya IV (reigned from 1237–1209 BC) who commanded the army at the age of 14.
+There are also accounts of how the crown princes were given actual command of battalions in their teenage years, with one particular example pertaining to future king Tudhaliya IV (reigned from 1237–1209 BC) who commanded the army at the age of 14.

 Now of course, beyond expectations, there was also practicality to consider – and to that end, an unfortunate king meeting his chance death on the battlefield would have caused political upheavals all throughout the kingdom.
 So while the Hittite king did take part in actual battles, it can be presumed that he conducted his authoritative affairs from safe vantage points.
-And on rare occasions when he did have to actively participate in fighting, he was supported (and protected) by crack troops who formed the bodyguard units of the royal family (about whom we will talk later in the article).
+And on rare occasions when he did have to actively participate in the fighting, he was supported (and protected) by crack troops who formed the bodyguard units of the royal family (about whom we will talk later in the article).

 2) The Hierarchy of Command –